Dream Come True (A Flock of Seagulls album): Reception

-The album failed to chart on either side of the Atlantic and thus was a commercial failure.
-It also received generally negative reviews.
-Dan LeRoy from AllMusic retrospectively noted the songs were "lifeless."
-People found the album's songwriting to be "ineffective" and the album itself to be "all formula and flourish with no substance".
+In the US, Billboard considered it a "strong comeback bid" from a band "that has so far failed to successfully follow through on its initial strong debut", whereas People found the songwriting to be "ineffective" and the album itself to be "all formula and flourish with no substance".
 Regardless, they felt that Dream Come True had a "much stronger [and] pervasive" beat than the previous LPs from the band.
+Dan LeRoy from AllMusic retrospectively called the songs "lifeless."